reubenscratton/oaknut/docs/index.md

 </iframe>
 Oaknut is an experimental GUI framework for truly cross-platform C++ apps.
 An Oaknut app can be built to run natively on any major OS, or it can run in a web browser via WebAssembly and WebGL.
-The sample project 'Minesweeper' should be running in an iframe to the right of this text.
+The 'Minesweeper' sample app is running in an iframe to the right of this text.

 Oaknut is currently at the "proof of concept" stage, almost no part of it is